oxford-pharmacoepi/LongCovidStudyathon_W3/README.md

 When you run that script, the whole code will start running.
 It will first instantiate the cohorts and then calculate everything for objectives 1, 2 and 3.
 If you re-run the code and the cohorts are already instantiated, you can set `instantiateCohorts = FALSE` so as to not repeat long calculations.
+Same with any other part of the study, like the creation of the study cohorts, `getStudyCohorts = FALSE`, the incidence calculations, `doIncidencePrevalence = FALSE`, etc.

-## Clustering
+## Results
-For LCA and network clustering, you might have to tune some parameters yourself.
-(Explain)
+All the results will be zipped into a folder called `[your database name]_Results`.
+Some of them will have to be inspected and tuned afterwards, during the Studyathon, for instance the LCA clustering.

 ## Trajectories
-For the trajectories part, note that it might not work if your database engine is not postgresql or (?), If so, please set it as `FALSE`.
+For the trajectories part, note that it might not work if your database engine is not SQLite or Postgresql.
+If so, be aware that the package has not been tested against those types of database engines, so you might have to set it as `FALSE`.

 ## Plots
 The package does offer some visualisations, which you can check in your final